 Tool selection has been buggy.
 GitHub issues report that the --tools parameter for the local server doesn’t always parse correctly — users get all tools regardless of their configuration.
 For the hosted server, tool selection via URL parameters works, but the local experience has friction.

 API cost complexity.
-The pricing is per-operation and varies by mode: $7/1K searches, $12/1K for agentic deep mode, $1/1K pages for content, $5/1K for answers, plus add-ons for summaries ($1/1K) and reasoning ($3/1K).
-An agent that does research-heavy work — searching, reading pages, getting summaries — can rack up costs that are hard to predict.
+The pricing is per-operation and varies by mode: $7/1K searches, $12/1K for Exa Deep agentic mode, $15/1K for Deep-Reasoning, $1/1K pages for content.
+The consumption-based model means an agent that does research-heavy work can rack up costs that are hard to forecast.
 Compare this to Brave’s flat $3/1K API calls.

 No offline or self-hosted option.
 Every search hits Exa’s API.
 There’s no way to run Exa locally or bring your own index.
 If Exa’s API goes down or your network is restricted, the server is useless.
 The local npm package still makes API calls — it’s just a different transport, not a different architecture.